Madhav-M-Malhotra/python-gui-password-manager/README.md

 3. **Set up MySQL**:
    - Install MySQL Server if not already installed
-   - Configure MySQL with your credentials
+   - Create a MySQL user or use the default root user
-   - Update the MySQL connection details in `SafePassX.py`:
+   - Update the MySQL credentials in `SafePassX.py`:
      ```python
      sql = mysql.connector.connect(
          host="localhost",
-         user="root",
-         passwd="your_password"
+         user="root",  # Change if using a different user
+         passwd=""     # Add your MySQL password here
      )
      ```

+4. **Configure Email Settings**:
+   - The application uses Gmail for sending OTP verification emails
+   - You need to set up your Gmail credentials in `SafePassX.py`:
+     ```python
+     EMAIL_USER = ""  # Add your Gmail address
+     EMAIL_PASSWORD = ""  # Add your Gmail app password
+     ```
+   - To get a Gmail app password:
+     1. Enable 2-Step Verification in your Google Account
+     2. Go to Security → App Passwords
+     3. Generate a new app password for "Mail"
+     4. Use this generated password as EMAIL_PASSWORD

-4. **Run the application**:
+5. **Run the application**:
 ```bash
 python SafePassX.py
 ```